eshinhw/ethereum-solidity-complete-dev-guide/Chapter1-Introduction/README.md

 ### Compile Solidity

 1. Contract Definition written in Solidity
-2. Solidity Compiler generates
+2. Solidity Compiler generates **Byte code ready for deployment** and **Application Binary Interface (ABI)**
-  - Byte code ready for deployment
+3. Application Binary Interface (ABI) works as a interface between JavaScript code and Bytecode converted from Solidity.
-  - Application Binary Interface (ABI)
+4. ABI works as a translator of Bytecode for JavaScript.